Property tax basics

 In the past, property tax rates have been relatively stable, with only mild fluctuations.
 As property appreciates in value, local taxing authorities are able to collect more revenue based on higher assessed values (using the same tax rate).
 However, with the marked decline in property values and the growing need for local revenue, property tax rates are on the rise to fill the gap.

 It is important to note that the assessed value and the appraisal value of your property are determined by different entities and are rarely in concurrence.
 In assessing the value of real estate for property tax purposes, there are 3 standard approaches that are employed.

-- Cost Approach ― The estimated value of the land, without improvements, is determined.
-The replacement or reproduction value of improvements to the property (e.g., home, pool, or patio), less the accrued depreciation of said improvements, is then added to determine an assessed value.
+Cost Approach ?
+First the estimated value of the land (without improvements) is determined.
+Then, the replacement or reproduction value of improvements to the property (e.g., home, pool, or patio), minus the accrued depreciation of said improvements, is added to determine an assessed value.

-- Sales Comparison Approach ― The sales price of comparable homes in the area are averaged to determine the assessed value of the property.
+Sales Comparison Approach ?
+The sales prices of comparable homes in the area are averaged to determine the assessed value of the property.

-- Income Approach ― For income-producing properties (such as a lease or rental property), a mathematical process called “capitalization” is used.
-The estimated income of the particular property is a variable in the formula, enabling the calculation of the assessed value for property tax purposes.
+Income Approach ?
+For income-producing properties (such as a lease or rental property), a mathematical system called “capitalization” is used.
+Using capitalization, the estimated income of the particular property is also a variable in the tax formula, contributing to the calculation of assessed value for property tax purposes.

 The simplest approach for assessing the value of real estate tends to be the “sales comparison approach” — however, it is not necessarily the most accurate.